lizardie/ERSA-WooW/_notes/02-markdown.md

 For this session, we basically need only one tool: `RStudio`.

 For the assignment we will partly replicate [this paper](../doc/HowToWriteAShinyPaper.pdf).
-The basic (unstructured) document for the assignment is [here](../Assignments/Assignment1.zip).
+The basic (unstructured) document for the assignment is [here](../Assignments/Assignment1.zip) (in .zip format).

 ### Outcomes